Land use planning and development

 When to submit a land use planning and development notification

-For landowners, developers and municipalities, the land use planning and development process begins much earlier than when an application is circulated to external agencies for review.
+For landowners, developers, and municipalities, the land use planning and development process originates at the conceptual planning stage, which can sometimes be significantly earlier than the point at which an application is distributed to external agencies for review.

 In alignment with CSA Z663-18, Enbridge is requesting municipalities provide advanced notification of planning and development in proximity of its infrastructure to initiate earlier awareness and collaboration.

-For more information on the land use and development monitoring program, or to submit a notification, please contact:
+For more information on the Liquids Pipelines land use and development monitoring program, or to submit a notification, please contact:

 notifications@enbridge.com